 Also considered in this note is the application of pre-owned asset tax where the family home is gifted in a scheme designed to avoid inheritance tax.

 The concept of a ‘non-qualifying tax year’ was introduced from 6 April 2015.

 This was part of the consequential amendments necessary to charge UK CGT on disposals of UK residential property.
 The Government decided that, without this change, non-resident individuals could have taken advantage of the generous PPR rules to exempt a gain on UK residential property from UK CGT.

-The change affects UK residents with overseas homes as well as non-residents with UK homes, although as the new rules only apply from April 2015, previous PPR elections made by UK residents have been ‘banked’, meaning that if an overseas holiday home has ever been the subject of a PPR election, it should qualify for relief for the last 18 months of ownership (expected to be reduced to nine months from 6 April 2020).
+This affects UK residents with overseas homes as well as non-residents with UK homes, although as the new rules only apply from April 2015, previous PPR elections made by UK residents have been ‘banked’, meaning that if an overseas holiday home has ever been the subject of a PPR election, it should qualify for relief for the last nine months of ownership (the last 18 months of ownership for disposals between 6 April 2014 and 5 April 2020).

 A dwelling cannot be treated as a ‘residence’ for the purposes of the PPR rules in any tax year (or part of a tax year if the dwelling was not owned for the entire year) in which: